KimonoBoy/SHVDNTutorial-Nuclei/README.md

 To achieve this, we will first create the functionality to store each Vehicle, leveraging our state service and BindableJSONConverter to automatically save the entire Vehicle with its applied modifications.

-Expecting the mods to be completed sometime tonight or tomorrow, if no further issues occur.
+Expecting the vehicle mods to be completed sometime tonight or tomorrow, if no further issues occur.

 ## NOTE
 I'm in an optimization Process with the mod itself.
 Don't worry every step up until this point will be covered, but the mod itself needs to go through a huge Refactor process first.